 When it comes to fixing up rental properties, many landlords take the cheap route, using lower-grade materials and finishes.
 Their goal?
 Keep the budget small and spend the least amount of money.

-But here’s what they are missing: higher-end remodels attract better quality tenants with good income and solid credit.
+But here’s what they are missing: a higher-end rental remodel attract better quality tenants with good income and solid credit.
 The nicer the property the landlord offers, the better the caliber of tenant they will attract to the property.

 In real estate, well-qualified renters lead to steady, reliable cash flow.